kaykaushal/kaykaushal/README.md

 ### 🌟 Professional Highlights

-- 🧠 **CTO & Founder – One7Sports**
+- 🧠 **Teach Lead Consulatant – One7Sports**
   Built and launched a real-time sports booking and analytics platform from scratch, leading app development, DevOps, and analytics stack.

 - 🌱 **Lead Data Engineer – Sporty Group**
-  Architected scalable data pipelines and analytics systems, scaling product from 1 to 7 teams and expanding data coverage from 3 to 20 games.
+  Architected scalable data pipelines and analytics systems, scaling product and expanding data coverage from 3 to 20 games and from 1 to 7 countries.

 - 🌍 **Research Fellow – ISRO & IIRS**
   Contributed to national-scale remote sensing projects using GIS, satellite imagery, and deep learning for agricultural modeling.

-- ✈️ **AI Researcher – Michelin R&D**
+- ✈️ **Lead Data Scientist – Michelin R&D**
   Developed an AI platform for connected tires combining physics-based and ML models; awarded for digital innovation.

 ### 🧰 Tech Toolbox